 Although distinct from each other, these two conditions are remarkably common, and a great many people will experience one or both at some point in their lives.
 Acupuncture can be extremely useful, and television presenter Donna Air has talked about having acupuncture to help with the stress of live TV work.
-Film director Tim Newton, talks here about his experience of using acupuncture for stress.
+Film director Tim Newton, has also talked about his experience of using acupuncture for stress.

-To promote Mental Health Awareness Week 2013, the British Acupuncture Council partnered with Anxiety UK, the country’s leading anxiety disorders charity, to launch a joint research project and increase awareness of how traditional acupuncture can help people with anxiety disorders.
-The two organisations continue to work together to promote the benefits of traditional acupuncture for people living with anxiety.
+The British Acupuncture Council has partnered with Anxiety UK, the country’s leading anxiety disorders charity, to launch a joint research project and increase awareness of how traditional acupuncture can help people with anxiety disorders.

-Taking stress firstly though, I find it actually plays a role in quite a few of the conditions I see: it may have been a causal component in the development of a problem eg. chronic headaches which started during a particularly stressful year, or it may noticeably aggravate pre-existing conditions as diverse as back pain, IBS (irritable bowel syndrome), psoriasis or depression.
+Taking stress firstly, I find it plays a role in quite a few conditions I see.
+It may have been a causal component in the development of a problem eg. chronic headaches which started during a particularly stressful year, or it may noticeably aggravate pre-existing conditions as diverse as back pain, IBS (irritable bowel syndrome), psoriasis or depression.
 It helps if when you come, you are able to share as much as you can about the causes of your stress, whether it be work, caring for relatives, family tensions, lack of free time, or any other experience you are going through.
 I will be interested to learn how it is affecting you in all its manifestations eg. irritability, constantly upset by small things, poor sleep, digestive disturbances, headaches, raised blood pressure.

-Anxiety is frequently a fairly long-term pattern in people I see, and it ranges from mild to severe.
+Anxiety is often a fairly long-term pattern, and can range from mild to severe.
 It might have gone away for several years, only to re-appear at a point in life when you are vulnerable, such as in the year or so following pregnancy and childbirth.
 On the whole though, I expect to have to treat for two to three months, on a weekly basis.
 An exception would be the fear of flying example above, where if you have got as far as already booking a trip, then a few treatments beforehand might suffice to give you a holiday, as opposed to an ordeal.

 When you are stressed, it may also be helpful to stop and take stock.
 There are six simple steps we can take, which have been found to make us happier: